vinistock/sail/README.md

 ### GraphQL

-For GraphQL APIs, a Sail setting type is defined for convenience.
-Include Sail's Graphql module to get the appropriate type.
+For GraphQL APIs, types and mutations are defined for convenience.
+Include Sail's Graphql modules to get the appropriate fields.

 ```ruby
 # app/graphql/types/query_type.rb